bitnami/charts/bitnami/postgresql-ha/README.md

 The chart handles two main flows of traffic information:

-- Connections between end-clients and PgPool (sometimes referred to as *frontend* connections).
+- Connections between end-clients and Pgpool-II (sometimes referred to as *frontend* connections).
-- Internal connections between PgPool and PostgreSQL nodes (sometimes referred to as *backend* connections).
+- Internal connections between Pgpool-II and PostgreSQL nodes (sometimes referred to as *backend* connections).

 The Bitnami postgresql-ha chart allows configuring the securitization of both types of traffic using TLS.

-#### Encrypt traffic between clients and Pgpool (frontend)
+#### Encrypt traffic between clients and Pgpool-II (frontend)

 TLS for end-client connections can be enabled in the chart by specifying the `pgpool.tls.*` parameters when installing a release.
 Below you can find detailed information about these parameters: